I decided to be a project manager.

 If it’s still new to you, this free project management jargon buster will help you decode what people are on about.

 Many jobs have specialist jargon, so in that respect project management is no different.
-At the time I started out, I didn’t realise how much language specific to my job I would pick up, and how it would become a part of the way I think and communicate.
+At the time I started out, I didn’t realize how much language specific to my job I would pick up, and how it would become a part of the way I think and communicate.

 5. It is a life skill